guilt/JNI-Logger/README.md

 JNI Implementation of some popular logging frameworks.

-The idea is to be able to use a fast native appender, with minimal configuration.
+The idea is to be able to use a native appender, with minimal configuration.
 This allows us to look at how fast we can log data natively.